Securing a visa for Denmark is fairly quick and easy, and the approval process usually takes no more than two weeks.

-The approval process for a Danish visa typically takes approximately two weeks.
 Most expats will also need to write a cover letter stating the reason for their visit.
 Documents that are not in English or Danish must be translated into either of the languages.

-Moving to Denmark as an employee, intern, student, au pair or on a working holiday cannot be done on a visa alone, and will usually require residence and work permits.
+Moving to Denmark as an employee, intern, student, au pair or on a working holiday cannot be done on a visa alone, and will require residence and work permits.

 Visitor visas for Denmark

 Denmark is part of the Schengen Area and issues Schengen visas for short-term visits.
-The Schengen visa covers travel to Denmark for multiple purposes, including tourism, business and private visits to family or friends.
+The Schengen visa covers travel to Denmark for multiple purposes, including tourism, business, and private visits to family or friends.

-If applying for a Schengen visa for business, applicants must also submit an invitation letter from a Danish company.
 Businesspeople, family members of EU citizens and family members of those legally living in Denmark or other EU states are eligible for multi-entry Schengen visas.
-These can be valid for anywhere between six months and five years, but holders must ensure they only stay in the country for 90 days in a 180-day period at all times.
+These can be valid for anywhere between six months and five years, but holders may only stay in the country for a maximum of 90 days in any 180-day period.

-Registration, residence and work permits for Denmark
+Residence and work permits for Denmark

-That said, anyone intending to stay in Denmark for more than three months needs to register with the authorities and obtain an identification number (CPR number).
-Without a CPR number, normal life in Denmark is impossible – one can't open a bank account, register with a doctor, get help from public authorities or even buy a registered mobile phone.
+Anyone staying in Denmark for a significant amount of time will need to obtain an identification number (CPR number).
+Without a CPR number, normal life in Denmark is impossible – you can't open a bank account, register with a doctor, get help from public authorities or even buy a registered mobile phone.

 *Visa regulations are subject to change at short notice, and expats are advised to contact their respective embassy or consulate for the latest details.